stefan-georgiev97/zendesk-view-manager/README.md

 ## 📦 Installation & Setup

-1. [Download Zendesk View Manager ZIP](https://github.com/stefan-georgiev97/zendesk-view-manager/archive/refs/heads/main.zip) and unzip it where you want.
+1. [Download Zendesk Support Manager ZIP](https://github.com/stefan-georgiev97/zendesk-view-manager/archive/refs/heads/main.zip) and unzip it where you want.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable **Developer mode** via the toggle switch in the top-right corner.
 4. Click **Load unpacked** and select your `zendesk-view-manager` directory.